pxc/gitbook/text/08_Basic_Branching_and_Merging/0_ Basic_Branching_and_Merging.markdown

 default message unchanged, but you may add additional commentary of your own if desired.

 The above is all you need to know to resolve a simple merge.
-But git also provides more information to help resolve conflicts:
+But Git also provides more information to help resolve conflicts:

 ### Undoing a merge ###